-- ACF Supreme Court Litigation: In 2014, the State of Florida brought suit against the State of Georgia in the U.S. Supreme Court.
+ACF Supreme Court Litigation: In 2014, the State of Florida brought suit against the State of Georgia in the U.S. Supreme Court.
 Florida is asking the Supreme Court for “equitable apportionment” of the waters of the ACF Basin restricting Georgia’s water use to 1992 levels.
 That case is now being presented to a Special Master appointed by the Court to direct the proceedings in the case.
 For more information on the Supreme Court litigation, click here.

 The case is Florida v.
 Georgia, No. 142 Original.
 The Supreme Court’s docket can be accessed here, while filings in the Special Master’s proceeding are available here.

 ACT Water Control Manual: In May 2015, the Corps adopted a new Master Water Control Manual for the ACT Basin, including Allatoona Lake.
 The State of Georgia, the Atlanta Regional Commission, and Cobb County-Marietta Water Authority have sued the Corps for failing to act on water supply requests that have been pending since 1981, and for failing to consider or analyze water supply alternatives as required by the National Environmental Policy Act.
 The State of Alabama and Alabama Power Co. have filed separate suits against the Corps challenging various aspects of the Corps’ management of Allatoona Lake.

 For more information on the ACT Water Control Manual and the ongoing litigation, click here.